Myles Gaskin Player Prop Bets for NFL Week 8 | Miami vs. Buffalo 10/31/2021

 Season Stats

-- The Dolphins have run 65.8% passing plays and 34.2% rushing plays this season.
-They rank 27th in the NFL in scoring.
+- The Dolphins have thrown the football in 65.8% of their plays from scrimmage this year while staying on the ground 34.2% of the time.
+This offensive attack ranks 27th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Gaskin's matchup with the Bills.